patricklafrance/esm-treeshaking/README.md

 - Execute webpack on the code to tree shake the modules/imports
 - Execute Terser in the code to minize the code

+### Development mode

+The Terser plugin won't be executed when in development but the `sideEffects` optimization will be applied.
+Therefore, it's super important to correctly use the `sideEffects` field and that the code is splitted properly in distinct files.

+More information is available [here](https://webpack.js.org/blog/2020-10-10-webpack-5-release/#development-production-similarity).

 # Learn more

 - https://www.codefeetime.com/post/tree-shaking-a-react-component-library-in-rollup/